KCostanzo/FrontEndProject/README.md

 ### Future Upgrades
 - [ ] Categories When Availible
-- [ ] use setTimeout on API calling function in component to add refresh
+- [ ] use setTimeout on API calling function in component to add auto-refresh
 - [ ] Seperate Charts into Seperate Chart Components